 The European Bank for Reconstruction and Development (EBRD) to Support Solar Power Development in Albania

-Workshop on the development of solar power in Albania was organized by EBRD, Ministry of Infrastructure and Energy of Albania and Hellenic Regulatory Authority for Energy on 24 October 2017 to discuss further development of the solar PV sector in the country.
-At the moment 95 % of Albania’s power generation comes from hydro power plants.
+EBRD organized a workshop on the development of solar power in Albania, Ministry of Infrastructure and Energy of Albania and Hellenic Regulatory Authority for Energy on 24 October 2017 to discuss further development of the solar PV sector in the country.
+At the moment, 95 % of Albania’s power generation comes from hydropower plants.

-Due to its climate, the high intensity of solar radiation and its relatively long duration, Albania has favorable conditions for development of solar energy.
+Due to its climate, the high intensity of solar radiation and its relatively long duration, Albania has favourable conditions for the development of solar energy.
 Albania’s solar radiation is calculated to more than 1,500 kWh/m2/year.
-The average daily solar radiation is about 4.1 kWh/m2, reaching more than 4.6 kWh/m2 in the south-western part of the country.
+The average daily solar radiation is about 4.1 kWh/m2, reaching more than 4.6 kWh/m2 in the country's southwestern part.
 The country has on average about 2,400 hours duration of sunshine per year, 2,500 hours in the western part and a record of about 2,850 hours in certain locations.
 Solar energy is being increasingly used for heating purposes, while photovoltaic energy is still unexplored.

 Western Balkans Photovoltaic Market: Outlook 2016÷2025